pcfx-devel/PC-FX_Info/FX_Controllers/README.md

 The X and Y values are repesneted as 8-bit signed numbers:
  - Values -127 though -1 are represented by 0x81 through 0xFF.
  - Values 1 through 127 are represented by 0x01 through 0x7F
- - 0x00 is used for no movement, and 0x80 is undefined
+ - 0x00 is used for no movement
+ - 0x80 is undefined

 Horizontally, Left is negative, and Right is positive.
 Vertically, Up is negative, and Down is positive.